mozaik-association/mozaik/docs/Event_module.md

 !!! example

-    I want that only people from the Antwerp instance can access the event.
+    I want that only people from the Antwerp instance can access to the event.

 <figure markdown>
 ![screenshot 46](img/screen46.png)